carstenartur/sandbox/README.md

 While to ForLoop Converter
 Already merged into Eclipse jdt

-7) Iterator to functional loop converter

-https://github.com/carstenartur/sandbox/wiki/Functional-Converter
+7) sandbox_functional_converter

-Or see netbeans to learn how it works
+Iterator to functional loop converter https://github.com/carstenartur/sandbox/wiki/Functional-Converter Or see netbeans to learn how it works